phdd/diplom/document.md

     - Definition der Bindings von Extension Points in OPC UA Modell

 * SPS siehe @Windmann2015 Bild 3
-  - Surrogate+OPCUA-Modell auf für SPS (Programm übertragen, starten, reset, etc.)
+  - Surrogate+OPCUA-Modell auch für SPS (Programm übertragen, starten, reset, etc.)

-> Unlike web services, OPC UA is currently integrated in a large number of PLCs on the market.
+> Unlike web services, OPC UA is currently integrated in a large number of PLCs on the market. (vgl.
+OPC-UA Ignition Module, Gegenargument SOA TODO)
 > The IEC standardization commission recommends OPC UA as a standard for the implementation
 > of a smart factory [23].
 For this reason, OPC UA is used as server standard for NGDs.
 > However, OPC UA does not allow real-time transmission, which is why a real-time